 The Model:

 The training model employed in core / cultural change work is systemic.
-It recognises that organizations and people are organic – not machines.
+It recognises that organisations and people are organic – not machines.
 Organisations are therefore rife with dynamic complexity as opposed to detail complexity.
 There is a connectedness in all aspects of any organic system and to attain a unity of purpose and energy (all parts working together optimally) is to strive not for equilibrium (a static notion) but for a dynamic balance of growth, consolidation and unending change.
 To achieve this we employ the ARC model (as developed by the presenter, David Dangerfield Sensei) where strategies are employed along a continuum and include reactive, responsive and creative levels of intervention.

 Applying the Model: